Cyriaque Lamar

 That’s for you to decide.
 I extract purpose from this.

 She signals the beachhead.
-At her command, the probe builders scrabble and crash, even faster than before, each vying to encrust the most mortar.
+At her command, the artisans scrabble and crash, faster than before, vying for mortar.

-Because I am wretched, I slather my misery around:
+Because I’m a wretch, I slather my misery around.

-They claim it’s an honor to become a pilot.
-Curious that most seem intent on escaping this accolade.
+They say it’s an honor to become a pilot.
+Most seem intent on avoiding this accolade.

-I’m so low, I decide to learn about probe duty:
+I’m so low, I learn about probe duty.

-Years ago, our forebears automated their labor, then tried to breed themselves a better serf.
-Both plans rollicked their social compact: too much freedom sours the mind, and overweaning inequity blunts the drive.
-It took them far too long they were convoluting things.
+Our forebears tried to automate their labor, then breed a better serf.
+Both plans rollicked the social compact: too much freedom sours the mind, too much inequity blunts the drive.
+Automation and serfdom, they convolute things.

 How so?

-Consider the builders.
+Consider my builders.
 See how they cobble and scrap!
-Some may be thinking of the hard matters: their hunger, their kin.
+Some may be thinking of real matters: their hunger, their kin.
 But look at their eyes!
-Glassed and ravenous, enthralled by the dominance of creation.
-To build is to be, and inaction is insignificance.
+Ravenous, and enthralled by the dominance of creation!

-It’s a brutal business, even by my rigors.
-But her pluck is calming, and my tidings are glad.
+She launches the probes, pilots inside.
+It’s a brutal business, but her pluck is calming, and my tidings are glad.

 We’re assigned to the rear flank, I tell her.
-The scouts caught something downriver; it aligns with the noise from the old stone.
-It’s all too much, too frequently, to be coincidence.
-The evidence went up the chain, straight to Harmonious.
+Scouts caught something downriver, aligns with the noise from the old stone.

-This news renders my sister electric, and she indulges in a little dance; Dorset loves an outing.
+My sister indulges in a little dance: Dorset loves an outing.

 The weather is far better than yesterday, I add.
-Quality springtime.
+A good spring.

 We have the forebears to thank for that, she purrs.